JuliaPlots/PlotDocs.jl/docs/src/colors.md

 Note: each of these attributes have a corresponding alpha override: `seriesalpha`, `linealpha`, `fillalpha`, `markeralpha`, and `markerstrokealpha`.
 They are optional, and you can still give alpha information as part of an `Colors.RGBA`.

 Note: in some contexts, and when the user hasn't set a value, the `linecolor` or `markerstrokecolor` may be overridden.

+Note: Currently, the default color for `linecolor` is `:steelblue`.

 ---